codingMustache/codingMustache/README.md

 ## Joke of the Day

-Want to hear my pizza joke?
-Never mind, it's too cheesy.
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. Shellscript
+ 1. 2013
- 2. Corrupted Blood
+ 2. 2016
- 3. Heartbleed
+ 3. 2011
- 4. Shellshock
+ 4. 2009

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  2016
 </details>